-Repair Category 1 Notes No evidence of significant dampness, rot or infestation was noted to any areas inspected.
+Repair Category 1 Notes No evidence of significant dampness, rot or infestation was noted.
+We understand the property has been treated for woodworm in the past under long term guarantee with certification available.

 Chimney stacks

 Repair Category 1 Notes The chimney stack shows signs of normal weathering.